Zellnor Myrie

-Zellnor Y. Myrie (born November 3, 1986) is an American politician who has served since 2019 as a member of the New York State Senate from the 20th district, based in Brooklyn.
-A member of the Democratic Party, he was a candidate for Mayor of New York City in the 2025 mayoral election, placing sixth in the first round.
+Zellnor Y. Myrie (born November 3, 1986) is an American politician and attorney.
+A member of the Democratic Party, he has served in the New York State Senate since 2019, representing the western Brooklyn-based 20th district.
+He was a candidate for Mayor of New York City in the 2025 election, placing sixth in the first round of the Democratic primary.

 Early life and education

 Myrie was born in Brooklyn, New York City, to Costa Rican-born immigrant parents and raised in the Prospect Lefferts Gardens neighborhood.
 He graduated from Brooklyn Technical High School and attended Fordham University, earning his undergraduate and master's degree in urban studies.
 After graduate school, Myrie earned his Juris Doctor from Cornell Law School where he served as student government president, prison law instructor, and pro bono scholar.

 Career

 Before law school, Myrie worked for the New York City Council as a legislative director to Fernando Cabrera.
 After law school, he worked at Davis Polk & Wardwell for just over one year.